-Priority Announcements and the Project Grant: Spring 2018 competition – Frequently Asked Questions
+Priority Announcements and the Project Grant - Frequently Asked Questions

-CIHR is pleased to support a number of Priority Announcements as part of the Project Grant: Spring 2018 competition.
+CIHR is pleased to support a number of Priority Announcements as part of the Project Grant competition.
 The complete listing of Priority Announcements is now available.

 1. What is a Priority Announcement?

-Priority Announcements (PAs) are additional sources of potential funding for highly ranked applications that were not funded through the Project Grant competition.
-The PAs outline specific research areas relevant to CIHR Institutes and Initiatives, and applications that align with those areas may be selected for funding—without having to re-apply.
+Priority Announcements (PAs) are additional sources of potential funding for highly ranked applications submitted to the Project Grant competition.
+The PAs outline specific research areas relevant to CIHR Institutes, Initiatives, and Partners, and applications that align with those areas may be selected for funding – without having to re-apply.